openmanuscript/openmanuscript/tools/README.md

 oms --manuscriptdir ../example --authorfile a.json --manuscriptfile m.json --outputfile ~/example_manuscript.docx
 ```

-Finally, this command is equivalent to the one above, when the following file
+Using the `settings` command line argument, this command is equivalent to the one above,
-named `draft.json` is created.
+when a properly formatted file named `draft.json` is created.
 This can be useful for simplicity and for
 managing different kinds of output in the same project.

 ```